JurajMarcin/qemu/docs/tools/qemu-trace-stap.rst

   any of the listed names.
 If no *PATTERN* is given, the all possible probes will be listed.

-  For example, to list all probes available in the ``qemu-system-x86_64``
+  For example, to list all probes available in the ``qemu-kvm``
   binary:

   ::

-    $ qemu-trace-stap list qemu-system-x86_64
+    $ qemu-trace-stap list qemu-kvm

   To filter the list to only cover probes related to QEMU's cryptographic subsystem, in a binary outside ``$PATH``

   ::

-    $ qemu-trace-stap list /opt/qemu/4.0.0/bin/qemu-system-x86_64 'qcrypto*'
+    $ qemu-trace-stap list /opt/qemu/4.0.0/bin/qemu-kvm 'qcrypto*'

 .. option:: run OPTIONS BINARY PATTERN...